A nameserver reputation score measures the trustworthiness and reputation of the nameservers associated with a particular domain (or set of domains).

 Click Save.
 The query appears in Private Queries.

-This reduces attack risk by flagging low-reputation nameservers.
+This reduces the risk of attack by flagging low-reputation nameservers.